Orgères, Orne

 Orgères (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Les Basses Forges, La Vieillerie, Moncereaux, Le Hamel, Orgères, Closomer and La Fleurière.

 The Commune is one of 27 communes that make up the Natura 2000 protected area of Bocages et vergers du sud Pays d'Auge.

+The Touques, and the La Maure flows through the commune.
+In addition there are two streams here, Ruisseau du Vivier and Ruisseau de Fontaine Bouillante.